MIND-V: Hierarchical World Model for Long-Horizon Robotic Manipulation with RL-based Physical Alignment

-\textbf{Baselines and Comparative Setup} \quad For short-horizon task, we benchmark MIND-V against both trajectory-based methods (IRASim~\cite{IRASim}, MotionCtrl~\cite{motionctrl}, DragAnything~\cite{draganything}, Tora~\cite{tora}) and trajectory-free world models (Robodreamer~\cite{robodreamer}, WoW~\cite{wow}, Wan2.2~\cite{wan22}, HunyuanVideo~\cite{hunyuanvideo}).
-It is crucial to note that trajectory-based models receive privileged information at inference time, such as manual trajectories, masks, or anchor points, which is unavailable to our trajectory-free approach.
-This distinction underscores the greater complexity of the task our model addresses.
-For long-horizon task, which emphasizes complex planning and reasoning without explicit guidance, our comparison is focused on SOTA trajectory-free models (Robodreamer~\cite{robodreamer}, WoW~\cite{wow} and WAN2.2~\cite{wan22}, HunyuanVideo~\cite{hunyuanvideo}).
-Each long-horizon task in our benchmark is composed of a sequence of 2 to 4 sub-tasks, designed to probe the limits of long-horizon planning and generation.
+\runhead{Baselines and Comparative Setup} For short-horizon tasks, we benchmark \MindV{} against two categories of baselines: autonomous world models (DreamDojo~\cite{dreamdojo}, RoboDreamer~\cite{robodreamer}, WoW~\cite{wow}, CogVideoX-5B~\cite{cogvideox}, HunyuanVideo~\cite{hunyuanvideo}) and trajectory-guided methods (IRASim~\cite{IRASim}, Cosmos~\cite{cosmos}, MotionCtrl~\cite{motionctrl}, DragAnything~\cite{draganything}, Tora~\cite{tora}).
+Video foundation models (CogVideoX-5B and HunyuanVideo) are fine-tuned on our dataset for fair comparison.
+Notably, trajectory-guided baselines receive privileged inputs at inference time, such as manual trajectories, masks, or anchor points, which are unavailable to our trajectory-free approach, underscoring \MindV{}'s ability to infer complex dynamics from high-level intent alone.
+For long-horizon tasks, which require complex planning and reasoning without explicit guidance, comparisons are restricted to the autonomous world model baselines.
+Each long-horizon task comprises 2 to 4 subtasks, designed to stress-test long-horizon planning and generation.